michaelrubens/michaelrubens.github.io/_pages/about.md

 ---
 Welcome to my website.
 I work in the fields of industrial organization and labor economics.

-My research agenda focuses on understanding imperfect factor market competition, productivity growth, and technological change.
+My research agenda focuses on understanding the drivers and consequences of imperfect factor market competition and monopsony/oligopsony power, and vertical relations more in general.

 [Curriculum Vitae](/files/cv_michaelrubens.pdf)
 [E-mail](mailto:rubens@econ.ucla.edu)